Jopie64/sigExtract/ReadMe.txt

 hex	40 41 42 43	40 44 45 46	65535	hex.txt
 -----

-The header is ignored.
+The header of this file (with the column names) is ignored.
 Every row not beginning with txt or hex is ignored.
 Columns must be in this order.

 type:      Format of the header and footer
 		     txt: in plain text